Skip to main content

 what fabric to use on acoustic panel

-Once you’ve got the fabric stapled in place you can trim off the excess.
+Once you’ve got the fabric stapled in place, trim off the excess.
 Since my wife doesn’t let me use her nice fabric shears in the shop, I used the Wiss 7in Utility Shears.
-They’re great for tasks like this and a lot more heavy duty that office scissors.
-So after you’re done cutting fabric you can easily cut tubing, sandpaper, or even metal flashing.
+They’re great for tasks like this and a lot more heavy-duty than office scissors.
+After you’re done cutting fabric, you can easily cut tubing, sandpaper, or even metal flashing.

 wiss utility shear